stroiman/neovim-config/README.md

 ### Navigation

+I don't have a fancy filetree plugin.
+I used to have neotree but a bug caused it to hijack netrw, and I removed it.
+It was never a help in navigating code; but very useful when explaining things to a colleage.
+It provides a better visual context that a path in a stataus line does.

+My navigation relies on these plugins.

 - netrw, vim's build in file managers.
 See `:help netrw`
 - [Telescope] provides fuzzy finding for virtually everything
 - [vim-projectionist] allows describing semantic relationships between files